Canon-Regularis/Eisengrau/CONTRIBUTING.md

 If you contribute:
 - you retain authorship of your contributions,
-- your name may be listed in file headers or documentation where appropriate,
+- your name may appear in file headers or documentation,
-- your contribution will be distributed under the repository’s license.
+- your work is distributed under the repository’s license.

-When adapting or extending existing material:
+When adapting existing material:
-- preserve attribution to original authors,
+- preserve original attribution,
-- clearly indicate what has been modified or added.
+- clearly indicate modifications or extensions.

 If you believe attribution is missing or incorrect, please open an issue.